earens/ImageSegmentation/README.md

 The repository contains two different models for image segmentation

 1. Pretrained DeepLabv3+ on Pascal Voc
-2. Unet for medical data
+2. Unet for medical data of differnt datasets

 As well as code for a webcam application: